tylerlewisjcg/simulation-2/README.md

 * Step 5
   * User can set a property's desired rent.
   * User should be able to see a recommend rent that we calculate for them.
-    * The recommend rate we provide should be the result of the monthly mortage + 25%.
+    * The recommend rent we provide should be the result of the monthly mortage + 25%.
       * For example: The recommend rent for a monthly mortgage of $500 is $625.
   * User can navigate to the previous step.
   * User can complete the wizard process.
-    * User should be navigated back to the dashboard and see the newly created property in their property list.
+    * User should be navigated back to the Dashboard View and see the newly created property in their property list.

 # Technical Requirements - Back-end